Nerdman3000/AGOT-Crowns-of-Westeros_Public-Release/README.md

 ## Other Features

 - New options for the Commission a New Crown Decision decision from the main mod, allowing you to commision a submod crown.
+- A game rule to choose whether unique non-canon crowns show up dynamically on their respective characters.
+The crowns will remain in the barbershop and will still be craftable regardless.
+- Integration of the AGOT - More Backgrounds submod.
+If you wish to use it standalone, you can get it here: https://steamcommunity.com/sharedfiles/filedetails/?id=3104698013

 ## Other Future Mod Plans: